syncfusion-content/javascript-docs/js/api/ejDatePicker.md

-Specifies the maximum date range to be displayed in DatePicker calendar.
+Specifies the maximum date, which the calendar can show.